Evaluate & Choose Sources

 - If published by an organization, is it non-profit or for-profit?
 Are they selling something?
 Do they have a particular agenda such as a think-tank or Political Action Committee (PAC)?

-For geneneral resource evaluation, including scholarly sources.
+For general resource evaluation, including scholarly sources, and AI-generated content.

 ACTUP